eweser/eweser-db/README.md

   - a new collection type to the `db` package.
   - a new e2e test to the `e2e` package.
   - a new example app to the `example` package.
-  - a new feature to the `db` or `hooks` package.
+  - a new feature to the `db` package.
   - something from the to do list below.

 ### Set up local dev

-`lerna bootstrap && npm install && npm run build`
+`npm install && lerna bootstrap`
 `npm run dev`

-The example app is in `packages/e2e/example`
+The example apps are in in `packages/example-basic` and `packages/example-editor` etc. you
-It will be served at http://localhost:8081/
+Example apps will be served at `http://localhost:8081/`, `http://localhost:8082/` etc.

-`npm run dev-e2e` will run the tests in `packages/e2e` and open cypress.

-Unit tests are rather limited at the moment, but you can run them with `npm run test`.

-End to end tests are more practical for this project because so much of the functionality is dependent on the live matrix server.
+Run unit tests by first starting the docker server (make sure you have docker running) with `npm run start-test-server` and then `npm run test`

+Run e2e tests headless once with `npm run test:e2e`, or with `npm run dev-e2e` to open the Cypress GUI.

 # To Do

+Priority:

+- [ ] get example apps hosted on netlify
-- [ ] Helper functions like getRegistry, getRoom, getRef
+- [ ] **Example**: syncedStore
-- [ ] Cross-collection refs, document linking and lookup
+- [ ] **Example**: use multiple rooms and switching between them
-- [ ] "Joins" or aggregation searches across collections. e.g. select all documents in the `notes` collection that have a ref to a document in the `flashcards` collection.
+- [ ] set up cross collection reference links and helpers. -`async getLinkedRef()` connect the linked ref’s room if needed and retrieve the linked document
+- [ ] **Example**: connect data from 2 apps with refs. e.g. in a note, click ‘turn into flashcard’ and it creates a flashcard in the flashcard app and links to it in the note.
+- [ ] **offline mode:** needs helpers to reconnect when back online from offline
+- [ ] **Files:** set up file hosting provider services like Pinata, Dropbox, etc. and give users the option to connect their accounts to the app.
+Could also try the ‘matrix files’ [library](~https://github.com/matrix-org/matrix-files-sdk~).
+- [ ] **Public data**: set up ‘aggregator’ listeners when a user makes a collection as public.
+These will be MatrixReader’s that live on a node server and listen for changes to the collection.
+How to aggregate and serve to public listeners?
-- [ ] Backups - add storage account (dropbox, pinata, etc)
+- [ ] **Backups** - user can add storage account (dropbox, pinata, etc) that store snapshots of the database in the file hosting provider.
-- [ ] File storage - add storage account links in the document to the files.
-- [ ] Offline mode.
-- [ ] E2E encryption
-- [ ] Sharing, and public collections
+- [ ] End 2 End **Encryption** — multiple devices?
-- [ ] Per-App Access control.
+- [ ] Per-App **Access control**.
 Instead of signing in the matrix client as the user, we could instead sign in with a Matrix account provided by the app owner, and then have the use invite that account into each room, specifying read-only or write permissions.
+- [ ] **Sharing,**: user can invite another to a room and collaborate on the documents within.
+Can also just be read only

+Nice to haves:

+- [ ] create an async cron job that runs after the db loads, and once a day, to delete items with the \_deleted flag whose ttl has expired.
+- [ ] set up the ‘awareness’ listeners for shared editing.
+- [ ] example of next.js, server-side rendering workarounds
+- [ ] give some instructions on self-hosting.
+- [ ] set up a matrix synapse server so that users can sign up with me instead of matrix.org.
+- [ ] make 2 servers and federate them.
+Figure out a federation-as-backup strategy for users, for example inviting another of our accounts as a listener to each of your rooms.
+- [ ] “Joins” or aggregation searches across collections. e.g. select all documents in the `notes` collection that have a ref to a document in the `flashcards` collection.
 - [ ] Stress testing. warnings about room or document size limits
-- [ ] Tests.
-Always more tests.

-flesh out example:

-- [x] make a note editor with basic CRUD
-- [ ] design a UI for grouping collections(rooms) of notes
-- [ ] make flashcard app.
-- [ ] connect data from 2 apps with refs. e.g. in a note, click 'turn into flashcard' and it creates a flashcard in the flashcard app and links to it in the note.